antmelon/anime-watcher/README.md

 ### Controls

-The TUI uses vim-style navigation:
+The TUI uses vim-style navigation by default.
+All keybindings can be customized in the config file.

 | Key | Action |
 |-----|--------|